razmik/demand_forecast_walmart/README.md

 ## Corporación Favorita Grocery Sales Forecasting

 The challenge is presented in [this Kaggle page](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/overview/evaluation).
-A description of the codebase with respect to analytics lifecycle as follows:
+A description of the codebase with respect to analytics lifecycle below.

+### Required packages.

+* python 3.X (Tested with 3.7)
+* pandas
+* numpy
+* scipy
+* scikit-learn
+* lightgbm
+* tqdm
+* matplotlib
+* squarify
+* tensorflow 2.x

+### Codebase for analytics lifecycle

 1. Obtaining environmental data.
 Weather data was collected from the [World Weather Online API](https://www.worldweatheronline.com/developer/) to enrich the Kaggle dataset.
 The scrpit to access the API can be found from `favorita/Get_Temperature_Data.ipynb`.